SAP/luigi/docs/navigation-parameters-reference.md

   - **wrongPath** (string): the path that the user tried navigating to.
   - **wasAnyPathFitted** (bool): it is true if Luigi managed to fit a valid path which means **wrongPath** was only partially wrong.
 Otherwise it is false.

+### defaults.sideNavAccordionMode
+- **type**: boolean
+- **description**: overrides the default behaviour of categories whether multiple categories can be collapsed.
+When set to `true`, only one category is collapsed.
+The navigation is similar to an accordion; when the user clicks another category the previously collapsed category is closed and the new one is opened.
+- **default**: `false`

 ## Navigation parameters
 The navigation parameters allow you to configure **global** navigation settings directly under the `navigation:` section in the configuration file.